paulozoom/garnish/README.md

 ### Guidelines

+- Garnish **should be** library-agnostic (although Bourbon is encouraged), and it **should not** replicate Bourbon’s functionality.
-- Including Garnish should create no output.
+- Garnish **should not** create any output without being called.
 All code should be mixins and functions.
-- Garnish code should make no style decisions or assumptions.
-Defaults are OK.
+- Garnish **should not** make style decisions or assumptions.
+Defaults are OK, but allow configuration.
-- Although using Bourbon is encouraged, Garnish should be library-agnostic.

 ### Contributing